omarespejel/monero-starknet-atomic-swap/README.md

 - Cairo/Scarb (for contract compilation)
 - Python 3.10+ with `uv` (for test data generation)
 - Starknet account (for contract deployment)
-- Monero stagenet wallet (for transaction creation)
+- Monero stagenet RPC access (for demo transaction creation - not a full wallet integration)

 ### Building